Linear quadratic Chabauty: Coleman--Gross -adic heights

 \subsection{Local heights when $\chi_v$ is ramified}

 When $\chi_v$ is ramified, then $v=\p\mid p$ and one can define a local height pairing $h_\p$ by the Coleman integral

 were $\omega_{D_1}$ is a differential of the third kind whose residue divisor is $D_1$ (see~\cite{Coleman-Gross-Heights} or~\cite[Section 2]{BBHeights}).
-There are many such differentials, and one uses the choice of a subspace $W_\p \subset \hdr(X_\p/K_\p)$, complementary to the holomorphic differentials, to normalize $\omega_{D_1}$ as in~\cite[Definition~2.7]{BBHeights}.
-Furthermore, $h_\p$ is symmetric if and only if $W_\p$ is isotropic with respect to the cup product pairing (see~\cite[Proposition 5.2]{Coleman-Gross-Heights}), which we assume from now on.
+There are many such differentials, and one uses the choice of a subspace $W_\p \subset \hdr(X_\p/K_\p)$, complementary to the holomorphic differentials, to fix one of them as in~\cite[Definition~2.7]{BBHeights}.
+We write $\omega_{D_1}$ for this differential.

 \begin{proposition}{\cite[Proposition 5.2]{Coleman-Gross-Heights}} Let $\p\mid p$ be a prime such that $\chi_\p$ is ramified and let $W_\p \subset \hdr(X_\p/K_\p)$ be a complementary subspace that is isotropic with respect to the cup product.
 Then~\eqref{hp} defines a local height pairing in the sense of Definition \ref{def:local-height}. \end{proposition}